Posin9098/Linkedin_github/README.md

 2. **Tests**: Also a php SDK folder which contains all the related files of SRC folder.

 3. **Vender**: This is the support folder which is  automatically created when we run the composer.
 (It checks the compatibility and provides the minimum resources. )

+**Apart from the above folders the only file that is needed to be moved is** Helpbaseify.php (Helpbaseify.php is the main file to call  API.
+You just hit url and you will get back with json response.)